 Kathrynne Wolf (formerly Kathrynne Ann Rosen) realized at a very early age that she would need the right kind of training to grow up to be either Wonder Woman or Kitty Pryde.
-In her early years there was a bit of Taekwondo and Fencing, along with some study of languages, logic, and super-mutant battle techniques (that last item studied mostly through comic books).
+In her early years there was a bit of Taekwondo and Fencing, along with some study of languages, voice, logic, and super-mutant battle techniques (that last item studied mostly through comic books).
 In college she majored in acting (minors in pre-law and computers), and there she expanded her formal studies of movement training to include a variety of disciplines such as Tai Chi, Feldenkrais, Alexander Technique, and Stage Combat, among others.

 She acted in several plays in and around the Chicago area before she joined up with Babes With Blades Theatre Company, finally putting some of her super-hero training to use.
 She appeared in numerous shows with the company and without for several years, while continuing her studies with instructors from around the globe via workshops.
 It was through some of these workshops that she met the man who would become her husband and take her to the other side of the world.
 She spent two years living in New Zealand, and traveling with her husband.
 During that time she continued her studies as well as teaching voice and stage combat (even doing a little directing) in New Zealand, Australia, England, and Italy.